Merricx/merricx.github.io/src/pages/rwpqc2024-ctf/index.md

 ### Hybrid Key Exchange

 At the time of writing, post-quantum cryptography is not "officially" standardized in TLS yet.
-But several RFC drafts are already written and proposed to implement this to practical implementation.
+But several RFC drafts already written and proposed to bring this to practical implementation.

 The approach is to use so-called "hybrid key exchange" which combines classical cryptography (RSA, DH, ECDH) with post-quantum cryptography with the goal of providing security even if all but one of the component algorithms is broken.